Ghost-Clear/Ghost-Clear-iOS/CONTRIBUTING.md

 # Contributing

-Information to contribute to the Ghsoting Connector App.
+Information to contribute to the Ghosting Connector App.

 ## TODO